 Handle Multiple Job Interviews

-Edited by Lor777, Anonymous, Alma, Florence I. Edim and 2 others
+Edited by Lor777, Alma, Florence I. Edim, Graeme and 1 other

 When you interview with a company, you may be asked to participate in more than one interview if you become a strong candidate for a particular job.
 Your initial interview is the most critical, because it is your first time to generate serious interest in you from the employer.
 When you succeed in making a favorable impression on an initial interview, an employer may ask you to visit the company for a second or third interview.
 The focus of each of these interviews will be a little different as you move from gaining an employer's initial interest in you to convincing the employer that your qualifications are better than those of any other candidates.
 Multiple interviews are usually common for candidates who are being seriously considered by a prospective employer to fill a position.